conductor-sdk/conductor-javascript/README.md

-# Netflix Conductor Javascript/Typescript SDK
+# Conductor OSS Javascript/Typescript SDK

 The `conductor-javascript` repository provides the client SDKs to build task workers in javascript/typescript.